Classic rugelach with a fall twist with homemade pumpkin butter and caramelized figs!

 Spread a thin layer of cooled pumpkin butter on the circle, sprinkle with chopped figs, sugar and pecans.

-Cut the circle into 12 triangles.
+Cut the circle into 12 triangles with a pizza cutter or sharp knife.
 Roll up each triangle from the wide end, and secure the tip into the cookie so you have a little spiral.
-Place cookies on a sheet, wash with egg, sprinkle with more sugar, chill for another hour, and bake for 25 minutes or until golden.
+Place cookies on a parchment lined cookie sheet point side down, freeze for 30 minutes to prevent spreading.
+Combine egg yolks with water and wash rugelach with an egg wash.
+Bake for 20-25 minutes or until golden.
 Cool on a cooling rack.